-The 2015 and 2013 surveys show that there is an increased likelihood of pupils being hooked on sport and active if they always feel comfortable doing PE and school sport.
-The 2015 survey shows that 54% of pupils in Sample High School say they always feel comfortable in PE lessons and school sport.
+The previous surveys show that there is an increased likelihood of pupils being hooked on sport and active if they always feel comfortable doing PE and school sport.
+This survey shows that 54% of pupils in Sample High School say they always feel comfortable in PE lessons and school sport.